tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 **Purpose**: Determine whether the test is applied to single records or multiple records.

-In BDQ, Tests can be applied to single records or to multiple records.
+In BDQ, Tests can be applied to single data records or to multiple records.
 A Test that is applied to a single record is called a "SingleRecord" Test, and a Test that is applied to multiple records is called a "MultiRecord" Test.
 The distinction between these two types of Tests is important because it affects how the Test is implemented and how the results are interpreted.

 We wish to step through the input data set one record at a time and for each record assess whether or not there is a value in dwc:footprintWKT.
 Thus we are applying this Test to single records, and thus this is a `SingleRecord` Test.

-We will come back later and define another Test to measure how much of the data set is compliant for this Test, and that will be a `MultiRecord` Test, but for now we are just defining a simple presence check for `dwc:footprintWKT` that is applied to single records.
+We will come back later and define another Test to measure how much of the data set is compliant for this Test, and that will be a `MultiRecord` Test.

 * **Resource Type** SingleRecord